-On February 22nd, a team of the Bulgarian Society for the Protection of Birds (BSPB) successfully trapped and tagged with a satellite transmitter a Dalmatian Pelican in the area of Atanasovsko Lake near Burgas.
-This is the first Dalmatian pelican with a transmitter in Bulgaria.
+In mid-February, the team of the Bulgarian Society for the Protection of Birds (BSPB) successfully ringed and tagged with satellite transmitters two Dalmatian pelicans.
+The birds were tagged in the Burgas Lakes area, Bulgaria.